jdlib/JDBX/UserGuide.md

 JDBC drivers support this feature JDBX gives optional access to large count values:

     long updated = stmt.createUpdate("UPDATE MegaTable SET timestamp = NOW()")
-        .returnLargeCount()  // configures the Update
-        .run()               // runs the Update and returns the UpdateResult .largeCount();       // returns the update count as long
+        .returnLargeCount()  // configures the Update to retrieve large counts .run()               // runs the Update and returns the UpdateResult .largeCount();       // returns the update count as long